Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Introduction

-The main contributions of this paper are as follows: \\ \begin{itemize} \item We propose using an APF when training and operating a DRL guidance agent to improve performance. \item Proposing and creating a method for adversarial attacks upon a DRL-controlled drone for the first time in the literature. \item Proposing two innovative deep network-based methods exploiting explainability concepts to detect adversarial attacks upon DRL-based autonomous drone guidance. \item Showing the ability for real-time detection of adversarial attacks using one of the deep network-based methods. \end{itemize}
+The main contributions of this paper are as follows: { \\ \begin{itemize} \item Proposing and developing a method for adversarial attack generation upon a DRL-controlled drone for the first time in the literature. \item Proposing two innovative deep network-based methods exploiting explainability concepts to detect adversarial attacks upon DRL-based autonomous drone guidance. \item Showing the ability for real-time detection of adversarial attacks using one of the deep network-based detection methods proposed. \item Showing the proposed detection's effectiveness and favourable comparison with other alternatives.